Mambourin

 AreaSearch assessment of residential development activity positions Mambourin among the top 25% of areas assessed nationwide

-New properties are constructed at an average expected cost of $375,000.
-This financial year has seen $47.2 million in commercial approvals, reflecting high local commercial activity.
-Compared to Greater Melbourne, Mambourin records 7787.0% more development activity per person.
-Recent construction comprises 89.0% detached houses and 11.0% townhouses or apartments, maintaining the area's low density character with a focus on family homes.
+This suggests that supply is meeting or exceeding demand, offering buyers greater choice and supporting potential population growth while new properties are constructed at an average expected cost of $375,000.
+In FY-26, there have been $47.2 million in commercial approvals, indicating high levels of local commercial activity.
+Compared to Greater Melbourne, Mambourin records 6863.0% more development activity per person.
+New development consists of 89.0% detached houses and 11.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes.
 The location has approximately one person per dwelling approval, indicating an expanding market.

 Frequently Asked Questions - Development